Kinniku Shōjo Tai

 Kinniku Shōjo Tai (筋肉少女帯), also known as King-Show (筋少, Kin Sho), is a Japanese rock band.
-They became very popular in the late 1980s through the late 1990s.
+They were very popular from the late 1980s through the early 1990s.
 In 1999 they disbanded, but then in 2006 they regrouped.

 History

 Independent years

 In 1979 when Vocalist Kenji Ōtsuki and Bassist Yūichirō Uchida were Junior High School students, they started the band called "Dotechins" (This name was from Kenji Ōtsuki's Junior High School nickname) and this band was a precursor of Kinniku Shōjo Tai.

 In February 1982 after they disbanded Dotechins and became high school students, they started a new band, "Kinniku Shōnen Shōjo Tai".
 On April 6 the same year, they debuted in the independent music scene, and changed the band name to "Kinniku Shōjo Tai".

 In March 1986, the original keyboardist Edozō Mishiba joined the band, and this year the band has gotten a high ability and evaluation.

-In 1987 they released the EP called, "Takagi Boo Densetsu" (Legend of Takagi Boo) from Nagomu Record (this independent record label is owned by Uchōten vocalist Keralino Sandorovich).
-This EP caused some trouble with Takagi Boo’s office and the EP was then recalled.
+In 1987 they released the EP called, "Takagi Boo Densetsu" (Legend of Boo Takagi) from Nagomu Record (this independent record label is owned by Uchōten vocalist Keralino Sandorovich).
+This EP caused some trouble with Takagi's office and the EP was then recalled.